psu-epl/psu-epl.github.com/index.md

 Please consider donating to the lab to help us further our growth.
 We are a 501c3 and your donation is tax deductible!
 Email [lid@pdx.edu](mailto:lid@pdx.edu) to donate!

-# <font color="red">Lab Closure</font>
+# <font color="red">Lab Opening!</font>
-To help contain the further spread of the [COVID-19] virus, the __EPL will be closed__ until PSU resumes a normal class schedule and activity on campus.

-People will not be allowed into the lab, either through the main door or the PSAS door.
-__Managers will also not be allowed in the lab__.
-Anyone who violates this rule will lose continued access to the EPL.

-We are sorry for the shutdown but have deemed it prudent to close down.
-Listed below are outside resources for your projects.
+The EPL is now allowing strictly limited student workspace reservations!
+Students will be able to reserve a 2 hour slot to work in the EPL.
+Please keep in mind that if you make an in-person workstation reservation you will be **absolutely required to follow all of our safety rules, NO EXCEPTIONS**.
+You will get your temperature taken before entering, masks are required *at all times* (over the nose), social distancing, and no food or drink is allowed.

+The workstation is limited to an isolated work space which includes the following equipment:

+- Oscilloscope
+- Function Generator
+- 3 Output Power Supply
+- Multimeter
+- Soldering Station
+- Hand Tools

+Students will also be able to order 3D prints, PCBs, and laser cuts; they can be picked up when a manager is on shift (see our calendar) or during a workstation reservation.
+Please email epl@pdx.edu for more information.

+**If you would like to make an EPL reservation please view our [Appointment Calendar](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUptTkpPelVKbmNrfGRlZmF1bHR8NjQ1ZGNlZDkxMTZiYTljODAxMzIxMWU2NDA5MGE0NjA).** You will see 2 hour slots between 12-1600 named 'EPL Student Workstation Reservation'. *The email you use to reserve this slot is the email we will contact for building access, rules, and information*, if your reservation does not appear on your calendar please email us at epl@pdx.edu for assistance.

 **We also have a discord server and slack workspace for students to interact with our managers.
 You can ask questions about your projects, resources, Analog Discovery 2's, etc. Join us on discord [here](https://discord.gg/xjqhGRRNB6) and slack [here](https://eplabpsu.slack.com/archives/C1W89N8BY)**

 # Lab Kits
 This [link](https://sites.google.com/pdx.edu/ece-lab-resources/) will lead you to the ECE lab resources page.
-That resource page can bring you to more information on what components are required for each [lab](https://sites.google.com/pdx.edu/ece-lab-resources/students/lab-kits), what components are in a [tool box](https://sites.google.com/pdx.edu/ece-lab-resources/students/tool-box), and other resources and useful guides for students.
-[Checkout] here.
+That resource page can bring you to more information on what components are required for each [lab](https://sites.google.com/pdx.edu/ece-lab-resources/students/lab-kits), what components are in a [tool box](https://sites.google.com/pdx.edu/ece-lab-resources/students/tool-box), and other resources and useful guides for students. __[Checkout] here.__

 ## Online Resources
 We understand that many students will still need to do prototyping.